michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 ---

 Personalized short URLs look so cool.
 Sure, I could use a service like Bitly.
-They even provide the ability to use your own domain.
+They even provide the ability to use your domain.
 But I love building things, even when I don't need to.
-It gives me the opportunity to explore and learn new things.
+It allows me to explore and learn new things.

-I realized I needed a short URL when I started sharing posts from my personal website, baldbeardedbuilder.com.
+I realized I needed a short URL when I started sharing posts from my website, baldbeardedbuilder.com.
 It's a long one, and that's not considering slugs.
 So I went on the hunt for something super short and found bbb.dev.
 It's perfect!
-I purchased it quick and got to work.
+I purchased it quickly and got to work.

 ## Storing URLs